ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    - **Replace** `<secret>` in the webhook GitLab URL with the secret value under _gitlab_ in the above command output.
 3. Open your private git repo in a browser using the Git repo HTTPS link then click on **Settings** and click **Webhooks**.
 4. Paste the **URL**, select **Push events** as the **Trigger** and click on **Add webhook**.
 You should see `Webhook was created` message.
-5. Scroll to the bottom of the page, test the URL by clicking on **Test** and selecting **Push events**.
-You should see `Hook executed successfully: HTTP 200` message.
-This triggers a new build.
-6. Update the ImagePolicy of the image stream to query {{site.data.keyword.registryshort_notm}} at a scheduled interval to synchronize tag and image metadata.
+5. Update the ImagePolicy of the image stream to query {{site.data.keyword.registryshort_notm}} at a scheduled interval to synchronize tag and image metadata.
 This will update the `tags` definition
    ```sh
    oc tag $MYREGISTRY/$MYNAMESPACE/${PRIVREPO}:latest ${PRIVREPO}:latest --scheduled=true
    ```
    {: pre}

-7. Open the cloned repository in an IDE to update the `h1` tag of local _public/index.html_ file and change it to `Congratulations! <insert your name>`.
+6. Open the cloned repository in an IDE to update the `h1` tag of local _public/index.html_ file and change it to `Congratulations! <insert your name>`.
-8. Save and push the code to the repository.
+7. Save and push the code to the repository.
    ```sh
     git add public/index.html
    ```